 “I have not said no yet, Matt.”

 “Come back here tonight.
 I have meetings all day across town, but I should be back in the office around six o’clock.
 I’ll give you your bonus then.”

 Matt puts his hands to his head in shocked disbelief.
 “Mr. Carlton, thank you so much.
 You don’t know how much this means.”

 “I might be strict, but I don’t want you to think I’m a Scrooge.
 Okay, get back to work.”

 Matt left the office smiling, leaving Mr. Carlton to his work.

-Without the men’s knowledge, Erica, Mr. Carlton’s secretary, had already arrived and heard their whole conversation.
+Without the men’s knowledge, Erica, Mr. Carlton’s secretary, had arrived and heard their whole conversation.
 When she saw Matt leaving the office, Erica hid behind the door.
 She peeked through the crack between the hinges and saw Mr. Carlton punched in the code to his safe.
 Her eyes widened when it opened.
 There was more money in that safe than she’d ever seen.
 She saw Mr. Carlton take out a few bundles, close the safe door, and spin the dial.
 He put the cash in a small bag, placed it in his desk drawer, and locked it.
 Erica saw Mr. Carlton put the key inside a large glass fishbowl full of marbles.
-When she saw Mr. Carlton walks outside of his office, she galloped back to her desk.
+When she saw Mr. Carlton walk outside of his office, she galloped back to her desk.